-Specialty Chemicals has 579 full-time employees, including 147 unionized employees.
-Four of Specialty Chemicals 's plants have collective bargaining agreements that are renegotiated in the normal course of business:
+Specialty Chemicals has 583 full-time employees, including 153 unionized employees.
+Four of Specialty Chemicals' plants have collective bargaining agreements that are renegotiated in the normal course of business:

-- " Vancouver, Canada a six-year agreement that expires on November 30, 2018 - " Saskatoon, Canada a three-year agreement that came into effect on October 1, 2016 - " Buckingham, Canada one six-year agreement with the office and technical group that will expire on March 14, 2018, and a second agreement for the operations team that expired on November 30, 2017.
-Specialty Chemicals is negotiating a new agreement with the operations team - " Mininco, Chile a thirty-two month agreement that expires on May 22, 2020.
+- " Vancouver, Canada a three-year agreement that came into effect from December 1, 2018 and expires on November 30, 2021 - " Saskatoon, Canada a three-year agreement that came into effect on October 1, 2016 and expires on September 30, 2019 - " Buckingham, Canada one six-year agreement with the office and technical group that will expire on March 14, 2024, and a second six year agreement for the operations team that expires on November 30, 2023 - " Mininco, Chile a thirty-two month agreement that expires on May 22, 2020.